 Also, get in the right mindset.
 If you’re only going through detox to avoid consequences or because someone is pressuring you, then you are less likely to succeed.
 You should still go through detox.
 However, having the right attitude will propel you forward to the next stage of recovery, which is rehab.

-If you would like to find out more about coping with opioid withdrawal, contact Right Step Houston.
-We offer detox, rehab, and aftercare for opioid addiction.
+If you would like to find out more about coping with opioid withdrawal, contact The Right Step Houston.
+We offer detox, rehab, and aftercare programs for opioid addiction that are designed to meet your unique needs.
+Our evidence-based treatment methods have helped countless people achieve recovery.
+We can help you, too.
 To find out more about your treatment options, call us at 1.844.768.0169.
 We are here to help you get on the path to recovery.